dwief-usgs/xstrm/README.rst

     # Access the help menu to see all parameter options and brief description of each
     python -m xstrm.network_calculator --help

     # Example of how to run the code.
 This example uses the 'test_local_data.csv' where both network and local data are available.
 The process runs a 'sum' calculation by default on 'var1' and 'var2' columns of data.
-Note, a number of columns are included in the csv that depict results and therefor we need to specificy drop_cols so that all columns are not calculated.
+Note, a number of columns are included in the csv that depict results and therefor we need to specify drop_cols so that all columns are not calculated.
     python -m xstrm.network_calculator --to_from_csv=tests/test_local_data.csv --local_data_csv=tests/test_local_data.csv --id_col_name=seg_id --to_node_col=down_node --from_node_col=up_node --weight_col_name=area --drop_cols=["up_node","down_node","up_area","max_var1","max_var2","min_var1","min_var2","sum_var1","sum_var2","weighted_var1","weighted_var2","up_only_sum_var1","mn_var1","mn_var2"]